Your team needs an Automation Platform license to use this feature

 ADD NEW JOB....

-- Enter the email address(es) to notify.
-Gearset also supports SMS notifications (US, UK and Australia only), Slack and Microsoft Teams integration via webhooks, and Chatter integration.
+Enter the email address(es) to notify.
+Gearset also supports SMS notifications (US, UK and Australia only), Slack and Microsoft Teams integration via webhooks, and Chatter integration straight into your org.

 Compare allfilter to monitor / back up all compatible metadata) or create your own custom filter.
 (Read more about custom metadata filters here.)